 US Household Products 2016

-Glues, insulations, baby and pet shampoos, hand soap, aquatic plant fertilizers t = tonne
+Adhesives, insulations, baby and pet shampoos, hand soap, body wash, aquatic plant fertilizers t = tonne

 Our team has performed a detailed scan of exposure control resources and assembled a compilation of key publications and resources.
 These are organized by type of exposure (environmental or occupational) and by specificity (general or carcinogen-specific).
 Please visit our Exposures Reduction Resources page to view.

 We also recommend exploring the Prevention Policies Directory, a freely-accessible online tool offering information on policies related to cancer and chronic disease prevention.
 Providing summaries of the policies and direct access to the policy documents, the Directory allows users to search by carcinogen, risk factor, jurisdiction, geographical location, and document type.
 Click here to learn more about policies specific to formaldehyde in the Directory.
 For questions about this resource, please contact a member of the Prevention Team at the Canadian Partnership Against Cancer at firstname.lastname@example.org.